endorpersand/buddy-baeren/_projects/5_pirate.md

 <div class="baer-dialogue-group">
   <div class="d-flex flex-column align-items-center gap-5">
     <!-- TODO: handle this text -->
-    <i>When you arrive, you observe the name of the restaurant this bear stands by.
-What is it?</i>
+    <i>You're finally here, ready to confront <b>Pirate Bear</b>.
+As you arrive, you observe the name of the restaurant Pirate stands by...</i>
     <form baer-key="pirate-unlock">
       <input placeholder="Enter your answer...">
     </form>